Combining the hybrid mimetic mixed method with the Scharfetter-Gummel scheme for magnetised transport in plasmas: Numerical tests

-In both Figures \ref{fig.2Dtest_45} and \ref{fig.2Dtest_90}, we see that the electron and ion densities are concentrated on the upper left region where the electrons did not have sufficient time to go to the opposite electrode.
+In both Figures \ref{fig.2Dtest_45} and \ref{fig.2Dtest_90}, we see that the electron and ion densities are sparse on the upper right region of the domain.
+This is due to the fact that the electrons did not have sufficient time to go to the opposite electrode.
 Physically, this is expected, because the magnetic field creates a barrier with an angle of $45^\circ$ and $90^\circ$, respectively, in the upper right half of the domain.
-This barrier separates the electrons that have a smaller loss term at the upper boundary than at the electrode for a $45^\circ$ angle.
-To clearly understand the density profiles for the $90^\circ$ angle, we discuss separately the effects of the magnetic field at the upper right, central, and left regions, respectively (see Figure \ref{fig.2Dtest_90}, right).
+This barrier separates the electrons that have a smaller loss term at the upper boundary than at the electrode for a $45^\circ$ and $90^\circ$ angle.
+We now discuss the behaviour of the density profiles for the $45^\circ$ angle in more detail.
+In particular, we discuss separately the effects of the magnetic field at the upper right, central, and left regions, respectively (see Figure \ref{fig.2Dtest_45}, right).
 Firstly, the loss at the upper right corner of the domain is equal to the wall loss.
 Going towards the upper center, this wall loss at the upper boundary decreases because the electrons are not fully magnetised.
 Additionally, the influx from other parts of the domain is high at this location.
 Finally, at the upper left, the electron flux density from other parts of the domain is lower due to the smaller magnetisation and therefore the density decreases.
 Figures \ref{fig.2Dtestfluxes_45} and \ref{fig.2Dtestfluxes_90} show the effect of the magnetic field angle on the fluxes $\Flux_\elec$.
 In particular, we see in Figure \ref{fig.2Dtestfluxes_45} that after magnetisation, the fluxes are now oriented in an angle of $45^\circ$ at the upper right region of the domain.
 On the other hand, Figure \ref{fig.2Dtestfluxes_90} shows that by applying a $90^\circ$ magnetic field, the fluxes which were initially traveling from left to right horizontally has been decreased significantly.
 As discussed in \eqref{eq:mag_field_perp}, this is expected since the flux is orthogonal to the magnetic field.
-The discussion above and the results in Figures \ref{fig.2Dtest_45}--\ref{fig.2Dtestfluxes_90} show that the scheme \eqref{eq:full_scheme} can capture the shape of the solution profile and the physics properly.
+The discussion above and the results in Figures \ref{fig.2Dtest_45}--\ref{fig.2Dtestfluxes_90} show that the scheme \eqref{eq:full_scheme} can capture the shape of the solution profile and the physics properly on both uniform and distorted meshes.
 Of course, as seen in the 1D test, if we want a more accurate depiction of the peaks of the solution profile, we need to work on a finer mesh.
-We also present in Figure \ref{fig.2Dtest_pot} the potential $V$ in both tests and note that the potential is almost one-dimensional.
+We also present in Figure \ref{fig.2Dtest_pot} the potential $V$ in both tests.